JSorngard/const-primes/README.md

 `std`: implements the `Error` trait from the standard library for the error types.
 `serde`: derives the `Serialize` and `Deserialize` traits from [`serde`](https://crates.io/crates/serde) for the `Primes` struct, as well as a few others.
-`const_assert`: Uses the inline `const` feature from Rust 1.79.0 to convert panics into compile errors.
+`const_assert` *(enabled by default)*: Uses the inline `const` feature from Rust 1.79.0 to convert panics into compile errors.
 Raises the MSRV of the crate to 1.79.0.

 ## License